 Most airlines have breed restrictions and require documentation (some more than others) as well as notice as far as 48 hours in advance that you plan to travel with an ESA.

-Unlike in the US where ESAs have widespread protection under the Air Carrier Access Act (ACAA) and the Fair Housing Act (FHA), the laws in Canadian provinces differ from one province to the next.
+Unlike in the U.S., where ESAs have widespread protection under the Air Carrier Access Act (ACAA) and the Fair Housing Act (FHA), the laws in Canada differ from one province to the next.
 In many provinces, the laws surrounding ESAs as assistance animals are gray areas and it’s hard to get a concrete idea of what an ESA’s protection is.